165,073 acres in Washington and Montana – one of our biggest land acquisitions ever. Your backyard just got a lot bigger.Forests for Our Future

 We're racing to protect the Mojave Desert and ensure solar energy development occurs in the right places.View the Photo Gallery

 A giant Hill Country bat cave has been spared nearby development that bat experts feared would distress the famed flying night-stalkers.Helping Bats Thrive in Texas

-We share the best conservation news with you every week — like a dolphin "breathalyzer" and a climate-smart military.
+We share the best conservation news with you every week — like whether sage grouse and mining can co-exist.

 The Nature Conservancy makes careful use of your support.